 Visually, a double-action hinge looks like a folded hinge.
 One side still mounts to the frame and the other side mounts to the door, with the folding action in-between.
 There’s usually an additional tension rod which you can adjust to change how quickly the door will swing back to its central closed position too.
 Not the most common of hinges, but we felt definitely worth mentioning!

-It may not come as any surprise that a T-Hinge is, in fact, a hinge shaped as the letter ’T’, but turned on its side.
+It may not come as any surprise that a T-Hinge is, in fact, a hinge shaped like a letter ’T’, but turned on its side.
 Not only do these kinds of hinges have a visual charm to them, but they’re also ideal for particularly wide doors, or more commonly, gates.

 These hinges come in a variety of lengths, right up to 600mm and more if required.
 This allows the hinge to reach far across the width of a gate or door to provide support right up to its centre, allowing it to be properly braced without any sagging.
 Aside from their practical abilities, they’re also favoured in barn or cottage style properties for their quirky rustic charm.

 For an in-depth installation guide on these, check out this article.

 Unlike all the hinges above, which are mounted in pairs, a continuous hinge runs the entire length of the door it’s mounted to.
 Because of its long length, it means the weight of any door is evenly distributed throughout the hinge, so they’re ideal for situations where they will receive a great deal of wear and because of this, they’re more known for being long-lasting.